BonoboPLC/bonoboplc_wiki/administration/subscriptionlottery.md

 1. Navigate to Games -> Pay-Go Subscriptions
 2. Search for the Pay-Go subscription by any of
-a.
-URN
+- URN
-b.
-Player
+- Player
-c.
-Status, ID, or Date create
+- Status, ID, or Date create
 3. Click on “Details” to access the Pay-Go Subscription Detail View